keeps/roda-in/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
+6.

+### Translating
+To help make RODA-in better you can translate it to your language.

+RODA-in uses Transifex, a localization platform, and you can find the [project here](https://www.transifex.com/roda-1/roda-in/dashboard/).
+If you don't know how to use Transifex, check out [these instructions](http://docs.transifex.com/tutorials/txeditor/), it's really easy and simple.

 ## License